-- In The Legend of Zelda: Ocarina of Time, the Kokiri Emerald (Farore) is located in the Kokiri Forestnote ; the Goron Ruby (Din) is located at Death Mountain, a volcano; and the Zora Emerald (Nayru) is found in Zora's Domain, the source of Hyrule's freshwater.
+- In The Legend of Zelda: Ocarina of Time, the Kokiri Emerald (Farore) is located in the Kokiri Forestnote ; the Goron Ruby (Din) is located at Death Mountain, a volcano; and the Zora Sapphire (Nayru) is found in Zora's Domain, the source of Hyrule's freshwater.

-- In The Legend of Zelda: The Wind Waker, Din's Pearl is at Dragon Roost Island (the game's fire dungeon), Farore's Emerald is at the Forbidden Woods (a wind-themed dungeon, but to a much lesser extent than the Wind Temple later on), and Nayru's Pearl is held by Jabun, a large fish who lived at Greatfish Island until it was destroyed and then sought refuge in a sea cave at Outset Island.
+- In The Legend of Zelda: The Wind Waker, Din's Pearl is at Dragon Roost Island (the game's fire dungeon), Farore's Pearl is at the Forbidden Woods (a wind-themed dungeon, but to a much lesser extent than the Wind Temple later on), and Nayru's Pearl is held by Jabun, a large fish who lived at Greatfish Island until it was destroyed and then sought refuge in a sea cave at Outset Island.

 - Also a recurring theme for many of a given game's first set of dungeons before the major plot shakeup.